rajsvmahendra/rajsvmahendra/README.md

 ## About Me

-I am a Data Analyst and Frontend Designer focused on building data-driven applications and clean visual interfaces.
+I am a Data Analyst and Frontend Designer who enjoys working at the intersection of data and design.
-My work combines Python-based analysis with frontend development to present insights clearly and effectively.
+My focus is on analyzing data with Python and presenting insights through clean, usable interfaces.

 ---